os-climate/osc-github-devops/.github/actions/string-in-multiline-text-action/README.md

 Checks for the presence of a string in multiline text.

-Supports a number of optional matching parameters:
+Supports the following optional parameters:

 - Plain or base64 encoded multiline strings accepted as input
 - Case-insensitive matching